pink-gorilla/ui-pprint-frisk/README.md

 ## Dev

-Note that dependencies are declared twice - in shadow-cljs.edn and project.clj

 If there are problems in using vega with errors to "buffer" then do this in your project:
 ```